-In the government-wide statements, receivables consist of revenues earned at year-end and not yet received.
+In the statements, receivables consist of revenues earned at year-end and not yet received.
 Allowances for uncollectible accounts receivable are based upon historical collection trends.
 Major receivable balances for the governmental activities include ad valorem taxes and tax roll preparation fees.

-In the fund financial statements, ad valorem tax revenue is not recorded because the revenue is not considered available until received.
+In the government-wide statements, receivables consist of all amounts expected to be collected in the following year.
+On the general fund statement, receivables consist of ad valorem tax collected in the first 60 days after year end.